Help with set up costs for a private rental

 - hold a Special Category Visa or Temporary Protection Visa

 - be a resident in the Northern Territory for the three months prior to putting in your application.

-You must be aged 18 years or over to apply.
+You must be at least 18 years old to apply.

 Income and asset limits

 The rent you will pay must not be more than 53% of your income.

-If you are eligible for Commonwealth Rent Assistance, this amount will be included in the income assessment, even if you haven't applied for or received it.
+If you're eligible for Commonwealth Rent Assistance, this amount will be included in the income assessment, even if you haven't applied for or received it.

 Assets you will need to declare include: